jon-jacky/Piety/editors/edsel.md

 #### Undo ####

-**edsel** has no *undo* command.
+**edsel** has no all-purpose *undo* command.
 But it is usually possible to recover the most recently deleted or altered text.
 The command to restore the text depends on the command that deleted or altered it.

 After command mode *delete* *d* or *change* *c*, or display mode *cut* *C-w*, the deleted lines can be pasted back into the buffer after dot with